ebi-ait/hca-ebi-dev-team/docs/admin_setup/CI-CD-in-ingest.md

 # Ingest CI/CD

-## Last major update
-2023-03-08
 ## Why this document?

 This is a document for summarizing Ingest's current continuous integration/deployment processes.
-It is a work in progress.
-For future plans and past detail please see the references.

 ## Continuous Integration

 * On each pull request, the code is built and unit tests for that repository run in gitlab.